 Reference pinout diagrams for DB9 connector (sometimes known as DE9 connector or D-sub connector) for RS232 serial communication ports.
 RS232 is a serial data communication signalling protocol.
 D-sub 9pins or 25pins connector is commonly use for RS232.
 These days RJ45 (or 8P8C) modular connector is also commonly used for RS232 purpose.

-Note: For non-handshaking 3 wires RS232 serial communication wiring, you only need pin 2, 3 (Rx, Tx) and pin 5 (Gnd)
+Note: For 3 wires RS232 serial communication (non-hardware-handshaking or asynchronous data communication) wiring, you only need pin 2, 3 (RX, TX) and pin 5 (Gnd)

 Male (D-Sub 9 pins)

-The pin out of a RS232 male connector/socket, typically found on a computer terminal (DTE, Data Terminal Equipment)
+The pin out of a RS232 male connector/socket, typically use on a computer terminal (DTE, Data Terminal Equipment)